dasoe/oeShowTool/README.md

 - ofxBezierWarp (https://github.com/gameoverhack/ofxBezierWarp) for mapping/warping
 - ofxImGui (https://github.com/jvcleave/ofxImGui) which again is a wrapper for ImGui (https://github.com/ocornut/imgui) fr the GUI
-- ofxBezierEditor (https://github.com/acarreras/ofxBezierEditor) for the mask functionality Thanks a lot to the authors for the incredible work!
+- ofxBezierEditor (https://github.com/acarreras/ofxBezierEditor) for the mask functionality

+Thanks a lot to the authors for the incredible work!

+# Windows

+There is a windows branch, which is not stable yet (even less stable then the master, which is linux).
+It is using gstreamer, so additional Installation is needed.

 # TODO: